 Budding artists of all ages and tastes will be inspired by the Cameron Art Museum.
 This more than 50-year-old Wilmington institution features more than 40,000’ square feet of space, which is dedicated to both permanent and rotating exhibits from past and present artists from all over the world.
 Spend a morning or afternoon exploring the various works, or sign up for an art class or camp to further your own artistic abilities – with an on-site art school, and ample educational programs and special events, every visit to the CAM is an opportunity to discover a creative side.

-Head just inland of Wrightsville Beach and spend a day exploring one of the most historic towns in coastal North Carolina with a stroll through Downtown Wilmington.
+Head just inland of Wrightsville Beach and spend a day exploring one of the most historic towns in coastal North Carolina with a stroll through Downtown Wilmington, NC.
 Colonized in the 1720s, this stunning town has one of the largest historic districts in the United States, which can easily be explored with a simple stroll along the waterfront.
 For an in-depth tutorial on Wilmington’s roots, sign up for an area tour.
-Downtown Wilmington is home to numerous tour providers which explore the city via a walking, trolley, or even a Segway expedition.
+Downtown Wilmington, NC is home to numerous tour providers which explore the city via a walking, trolley, or even a Segway expedition.

 Wrightsville Beach’s youngest visitors can enjoy an educational expedition that’s tailored just for them with a visit to the nearby Children's Museum of Wilmington.
 Designed for museum patrons ages 1-10, this sprawling museum has a wealth of hands-on exhibits, which includes a giant pirate ship, galleries dedicated to science and imagination, a “Teddy Bear Hospital,” and even an on-site art studio.
 Special programs and tours are held throughout the week, year-round, to make a visit especially fun, and especially educational.